triggermesh/docs/docs/guides/tilgettingstarted.md

 chmod +x /usr/local/bin/til
 ```

-Check that you can run the command
+Check that you can run the command.

 ```console
 $ til -h